-The MAC Control Module performs a real-time flow control function for the full duplex operation.
-Control opcode PAUSE is used for stopping the station that is transmitting the packets.
-The receive buffer (FIFO) starts to fill up when the upper layer cannot keep up accepting the incoming packets.
-Before an overflow happens, the upper layer sends a control frame PAUSE to the transmitting station.
+The MAC Control Module performs a real-time flow control function for the full-duplex operation.
+The control opcode PAUSE is used for stopping the station transmitting the packets.
+The receive buffer (FIFO) starts filling up when the upper layer cannot continue accepting the incoming packets.
+Before an overflow happens, the upper layer sends a PAUSE control frame to the transmitting station.
 This control frame inhibits the transmission of the data frames for a specified period of time.

-When the MAC Control module receives a PAUSE control frame, it loads the pause timer with the value received in the pause timer value field.
+When the MAC Control module receives a PAUSE control frame, it loads the pause timer with the received value into the pause timer value field.
 The Tx MAC is stopped (paused) from transmitting the data frames for the "pause timer value" slot times.
-Pause timer decrements one each time a slot time passes by.
-When the pause time number equals to zero, the MAC transmitter resumes the transmit operation.
+The pause timer decrements by one each time a slot time passes by.
+When the pause time number equals zero, the MAC transmitter resumes the transmit operation.